 Much of what you will be doing during the period leading up to and including a building project, and afterwards, will be unfamiliar.
-If you try and muddle along without accepting that you have to make some special roles and without accepting that you have to make some special roles and responsibilities clear, and be careful in choosing the right people for your responsibilities clear, and be careful in choosing the right people to, you team, you run the risk of suffering some major impacts on your church.
+If you try and muddle along without accepting that you have to make some special roles and without accepting that you have to make some special roles and responsibilities clear, and be careful in choosing the right people for your responsibilities clear, and be careful in choosing the right people for your team, you run the risk of suffering some major impacts on your church.

-Here we're talking about the strategic fit of your building project - does it rese we re taiking about the su ategic in or your building project - uses it respond to the mission purpose(s), and have the mission purpose(s) been well Fundraising and income generation
+Here we're talking about the strategic fit of your building project - does it rese we re taiking about the su ategic in or your bumung project - uoes it respond to the mission purpose(s), and have the mission purpose(s) been well Fundraising and income generation

-There are some obvious and less obvious risks in this section - matching Inere are some opvious and less opvious risks in this section - matching fundraising to the scope of the building project - and the reverse - is the most
+There are some obvious and less obvious risks in this section - matching fundraising to the scope of the building project - and the reverse - is the most

-Careful scoping, shortlisting, supplier selection and clarity of contract are all
+Careful scoping, shortlisting, supplier selection and clarity of contract are all Programme/timings

 Are there some dependencies which might trip you up?
-A building project has lots of operations where one cannot start until a previous one is complete.
+A building project has Are there some dependencies which might dip you dpt A bullding project has lots of operations where one cannot start until a previous one is complete.
 Or Commercial risks (inflation, procurement)

 Will costs vary against the estimate and what you fund-raised?
 Are your suppliers in good financial health?
-Financial issues (e.g. VAT, contingency) Try and avoid surprises but plan for some!
-Handouts
+Financial issues (e.g. VAT, contingency)

+Try and avoid surprises but plan for some!